Poetry by Ted Hughes

 Meet My Folks!
 (London: Faber and Faber, 1961)

-Jessica Ann De Waal (Final year PhD candidate at the University of Northumbria) discusses Hughes’s first collection of poetry for children.
+Dr. Jessica Ann De Waal discusses Hughes’s first collection of poetry for children.

 Meet My Folks!
 (1961) was Hughes’s first book for children, composed when living and working in Massachusetts with his first wife, Sylvia Plath, and published by Faber & Faber between the birth of their daughter Frieda in 1960 (to whom the book is dedicated), and their son Nicholas in 1962.
 Hughes was adding new ‘folks’ long after the book’s first appearance, showing that there was no formal stopping-point for his imagination; a copy of this first UK edition in which Hughes also handwrote poems added for the paperback edition (1972) is held at Pembroke College, Cambridge.
 These poems include ‘My Granny’, ‘My Uncle Mick’ ‘My Aunt Flo’ and ‘My Family.’
 Pembroke also holds the original illustrations by George Adamson which were used for the first and paperback editions.
 Adamson would collaborate on Hughes’s work again with How the Whale Became (1963) and The Iron Man (1968).